kasperbauer/metrix/README.md

 - optional: crow

 ## Screen
 The screen shows a simple representation of the pulse count matrices of the two tracks.
 The selected loop range, as well as the currently playing pulse is being highlighted.
-Beneath every stage, a symbol indicating the gate type is shown.
-The bottom row shows the currently played note name and octave on the left, the playback order on the right.
+Beneath every stage you can see a symbol, representing the gate type.
+The bottom row shows the currently played note and octave on the left, the playback order on the right.
 A line beneath the matrix indicates the currently selected track.

 In the top right corner, you can see the play state and the current transport index.